boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * 2 x Merchant - 2% of $SOCIETY marketplace revenues earned by merchants - 11K ADA budget (can reduce to 1 if we want to stay below 30K)

-* 2 x Military Officers for looting items - 12K-15K ADA budgetChron
+* 2 x Military Officers for looting items - 12K-15K ADA budget

 * 1 x Chateau of high SLVD rating (Ideally A, B, or C).
 The top locations for Ape Society Cabins are Gocon City, Tasama City, and Canmard city. ~ 4K ADA budget